 - Purchase a gift card to stay within my clothing budget.
 I buy gift cards on a site like a gift card granny.com and giftcardzen.com at a discount. (more on this in a later post)

-After my extensive review, I find the following average annual spend on clothing and makeup after any returns.
+After my extensive review, I find the following average annual spending on clothing and makeup after any returns.

 - I spend the largest chunk of my wardrobe budget at Nordstrom.
 Nordstrom has an excellent selection of both higher end and affordable options, so it’s easy to mix and match to save a few bucks.